Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 * Provide a REST API, which internally calls into [NetworkManager](https://networkmanager.dev/) to list and configure wireless network adapters.
-Combine it with a local web application and embedded devices can now get easily get on the network.
+Combine it with a local web application and embedded devices can now easily get on the network.

 ## User Script Messages

-While [URI scheme handlers](#uri-scheme-handlers) allow streaming large chunks data back into the Web engine, for exchanging smaller pieces of information in a more programmatic fashion it may be preferable to exchange messages without the need to trigger resource loads.
+While [URI scheme handlers](#uri-scheme-handlers) allow streaming large chunks of data back into the Web engine, for exchanging smaller pieces of information in a more programmatic fashion it may be preferable to exchange messages without the need to trigger resource loads.
 The user script messages part of the [WebKitUserContentManager][api-contentmgr] API can be used this way:

-1. Register an user message handler with [webkit_user_content_manager_register_script_message_handler()](https://people.igalia.com/aperez/Documentation/wpe-webkit-1.1/method.UserContentManager.register_script_message_handler.html).
+1. Register a user message handler with [webkit_user_content_manager_register_script_message_handler()](https://people.igalia.com/aperez/Documentation/wpe-webkit-1.1/method.UserContentManager.register_script_message_handler.html).
    As opposed to URI scheme handlers, this only enables receiving messages, but does not associate a callback function *yet*.